2027 DEPARTURE

 • NB: Prices are subject to change if there are any government tax increases on hotels & transportation or any increases in included monument entry fees.

 Note: Tipping in The Balkans is customary.
 We have found from experience that the best way to deal with this is to generate a ‘tips kitty’ which takes away the guess work and the need for constant small change which can be embarrassing.
-Please budget Euro €250 cash for this kitty.
+Please budget Euro €275 cash for this kitty.
 Small denominations are best.
 Please have this cash ready for collection at our pre departure meeting on day 1.

 AUSTRALIAN DOLLAR DEVALUATION REPRICE CLAUSE

-G&T price our tours on a very narrow margin to give you, our clubbers, the best possible value for money.
 In the event of a major currency fluctuation/devaluation, we reserve the right to recalculate the price until the final payment due date.
-If AUD / EURO rate drops below AUD 1.00 = EURO 0.52, we reserve the right to reprice the tour.
+If AUD / EURO rate drops below AUD 1.00 = EURO 0.55, we reserve the right to reprice the tour.

-Note: This EURO ‘trigger rate’ of AUD 1.00 = EURO 0.52 is not the ‘official rate’ you see advertised by the bank, but our ‘buy’ rate when we purchase the currency through our bank which is the National Australia Bank (NAB).
+Note: This EURO ‘trigger rate’ of AUD 1.00 = EURO 0.55 is not the ‘official rate’ you see advertised by the bank, but our ‘buy’ rate when we purchase the currency through our bank which is the National Australia Bank (NAB).

 GROUP SIZE